 I’m not a Quicken hater.
 In fact, if you want intricate control over your finances, there is no better product for you than Quicken.
 It really is amazing.

-But for simplicity and amazing functionality built for the web and mobile, Personal Capital is the way to go.
+But for simplicity and amazing functionality built for the web and mobile, Empower is the way to go.

 Think I made the right move?
-Do you use Personal Capital for your finances?
+Do you use Empower for your finances?